 Pro Tip: Agios Sostis beach, a 19-minute taxi ride from Mykonos Town, is a beautiful underdeveloped spot with a small beach and the blue-domed church of Saint Sostis.
 Here you’ll find Kiki’s Taverna, which is delicious in its simplicity with a huge selection of fresh salads and meat from the outside grill.
 It’s a perfect spot to eat and watch the sun set.

 5. Scenery And Architecture

-Santorini’s villages are perched atop the cliff-top, offering spectacular volcano and sea views.
-Think blue-domed churches and colorful houses, all with the curves and arched architecture that Santorini is famous for.
+Santorini’s villages are perched atop the cliff-top, offering spectacular volcano and Aegean sea views.
 Many of the boutique hotels have designed their abodes to fit into the nature of the island in order to blend in well.